Jump to year: 2011 | 2010 | 2009 | 2008 | 2007 | 2006

 The effort for this release came almost entirely from our open source community.
 In particular, one of the main contributions (spot instances) was almost entirely sponsored by Google Summer of Code.
 We would like to particularly acknowledge the contributions of Paulo Gomez, Paul Marshall, Patrick Armstrong and Pierre Riteau.

-The Nimbus 2.7 release candidate is available for download at: http://www.nimbusproject.org/downloads/
+The Nimbus 2.7 release candidate is available for download at: https://www.nimbusproject.org/downloads/

-Documentation (still in progress) is available at: http://www.nimbusproject.org/docs/2.7/
+Documentation (still in progress) is available at: https://www.nimbusproject.org/docs/2.7/

 We appreciate help from all who are willing to test this release.
 To help provide an easy vehicle for feedback and resolve issues quickly we offer real-time access to a Nimbus RC chatroom for serious alpha testers.
 If you would like to participate, please contact us for access.